dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 [dotnet/installer](https://github.com/dotnet/installer/blob/main/eng/Version.Details.xml).
 The .NET source build insfrastructure walks this graph and determines the full set of repos to build.
 Source build will only build one copy/commit of each repo (the first commit found in the dependency graph).
 Therefore, when adding a new repositories, a dependency must be created within the `eng/Version.Details.xml` graph.
-To do this, go to the repo which depends on the new repo and add a [new source build dependency](#eng/Version.Details.xml) to the new source build repo.
+To do this, go to the repo which depends on the new repo and add a [new source build dependency](#engversiondetailsxml) to the new source build repo.

 ## Validate